 Cancer is one of, if not the, most researched disease that plagues humans.
 Because it is such an unpleasant and fatal disease, extensive time and effort go into helping the inflicted each year.
 As a result, the discovery of CBD’s cancer fighting and minimizing impacts are extremely important to the medical world.

 Another common medical reason for taking CBD is for seizures in epileptic patients.
 Epilepsy is an incurable condition that causes nerve cell activity in the brain to become disturbed and the body to shake uncontrollably.
 Seizures can be dangerous on their own or dangerous because of where they occur.
 Though epilepsy is not curable, there are ways of managing the symptoms, including CBD.

-Today, there are many CBD studies that centers around the positive impacts on epileptic patients or those that suffer from seizures for other reasons.
+Today, there are many CBD studies that center around the positive impacts on epileptic patients or those that suffer from seizures for other reasons.

 CBD and pain

 CBD has been shown to help manage pain and inflammation brought on by a number of serious ailments including arthritis, MS, Parkinson’s disease and chronic pain.
-It has also been affective at reducing the less serious pain of migraines, menstrual cramps and general muscle pain.
-The anti-inflammatory properties of CBD reduce the severity of symptoms and alleviates much of the pain.
+It has also been effective at reducing the less serious pain of migraines, menstrual cramps, and general muscle pain.
+The anti-inflammatory properties of CBD reduce the severity of symptoms and alleviate much of the pain.

 Taking CBD is a non-addictive, non-invasive, more affordable way to manage pain.
 While prescription drugs are effective at reducing pain, they can also come at a cost – literally – and over-time one can build a dangerous dependence on them.

 CBD research has expanded the possibilities of what we previously thought was possible from cannabis.
 From managing menstrual cramps to reducing the size of cancer cells, to limiting the severity of seizures, what can’t CBD do?